Luis Hernández (footballer, born 1981)

-Luis Alberto "Manzanita" Hernández Díaz (born 15 February 1981) is a former professional Peruvian footballer who plays as a midfielder.
-He currently working as a coach for the youth team of Sport Boy.
-He is the younger brother of Juan Francisco Hernández.
+Luis Alberto "Manzanita" Hernández Díaz (born 15 February 1981) is a Peruvian football manager and former player who played as a midfielder.
+He is the current manager of Universidad César Vallejo.

+Hernández is the younger brother of Juan Francisco Hernández.

 Club career

 Luis Alberto Hernández made his league debut in the Torneo Descentralizado in the 1998 season with Alianza Lima, making 8 appearances in that season.
 He played for Alianza until the end of the 2002 season.

 Then for the 2003 season Luis Alberto joined Coronel Bolognesi.